Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 Over/Under Insights

+- Georgia State and its opponents have gone over the current 50-point total in six of 12 games (50%) this season.

-- Georgia State and its opponents have combined to score more than 50 points in six of 12 games this season.
+- Ball State and its opponents have combined to score more than 50 points in seven of 11 games this season.

-- The combined points per game average of the two teams, 50.7, is 0.7 points above Saturday's over/under.
+- The two teams combine to score 50.7 points per game, 0.7 more than the over/under in this contest.

-- The 54.2 points per game these two squads have allowed their opponents to score this season are 4.2 more than the 50 over/under in this contest.
+- The 54.2 points per game these two squads have allowed to opponents this season are 4.2 more than the 50 over/under in this contest.

 - Panthers games this season feature an average total of 56.4 points, a number 6.4 points higher than Saturday's over/under.